log4js-node/log4js-node/README.md

 An example file can be found in `test/log4js.json`.
 An example config file with log rolling is in `test/with-log-rolling.json`
 You can also pass an object to the configure function, which has the same properties as the json versions.

-## todo

-patternLayout has no tests.
-This is mainly because I haven't found a use for it yet, and am not entirely sure what it was supposed to do.
-It is more-or-less intact from the original log4js.

 ## connect/express logger

-A connect/express logger has been added to log4js.
+A connect/express logger has been added to log4js, by [danbell](https://github.com/danbell).
 This allows connect/express servers to log using log4js.
 See example-connect-logger.js.

     var log4js = require('./lib/log4js');
     log4js.addAppender(log4js.consoleAppender());